adamzvolanek/DevRackDocs/cloud.md

 This page covers the setup of mariadb and NextCloud to deploy in my docker-compose cloud stack.
 Currently there is no method to "stop and move" the mariaDb and NextCloud instances without re-setting up the manual steps section.

+**NextCloud and it's MariaDB have been stopped in favor of Syncthing.**

 ## Manual Steps

 The manual steps require use of phpMyAdmin to setup the SQL database to be used with NextCloud.
 There is a development `cloud-dev` docker-compose stack that adds Redis and additional docker parameters added to allow NextCloud to setup and connect to MariaDB container on-boot.